lbrensk/UFBI2018.github.io/Laura.md

 view(unique_data);
 ```
 You'll notice even after these simple cleaning steps, we have gone from 1000 records to only 121, but for our purposes here, this is fine.

+Next, we will have to do some reformatting because ClimNA is particular about the formatting of the .csv you give it.